"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 When anxiety escalates, the brain focuses on perceived threats, often amplifying distressing thoughts.
 Grounding techniques work by shifting attention from internal anxiety to external physical sensations, helping the nervous system regulate itself.

-Using ice during an anxiety attack is a form of sensory grounding.
-Cold temperatures provide a strong physical sensation that captures attention and interrupts anxious thought loops.
+Using ice during an anxiety episode, sometimes called an ice panic attack technique, is a form of sensory grounding.
+The intense cold sensation immediately captures your attention and interrupts anxious thought loops.

 Step-by-Step: How to Use Ice During an Anxiety Attack

-1. Find Ice or an Ice Pack : Locate a piece of ice, frozen gel pack, or even a cold object from the freezer.
+1. Find Ice or an Ice Pack: Locate a piece of ice, a frozen gel pack, or even a cold object from the freezer.

 • The cold temperature